-GOAL 1: REDUCE THE LOSS OF LIFE, PROPERTY, AND WELFARE OF THE PUBLIC FROM THE EFFECTS OF GOAL T. IDENTIFIED NATURAL AND HUMAN CAUSED HAZARDS.
+GOAL 1: REDUCE THE LOSS OF LIFE, PROPERTY, AND WELFARE OF THE PUBLIC FROM THE EFFECTS OF IDENTIFIED NATURAL AND HUMAN CAUSED HAZARDS.
 Objective 1.1: Maximize the protection of the public's health, safety, and welfare and protection of cultural, economic, and natural resources from potential natural and human caused hazards.
-Objective 1.2: Ensure new development and redevelopment complies with all applicable Edderal Objective 1.2.
-State and local regulations Objective 1.3: Require the protection of natural resources (such as environmentally sensitive lands) to maximize their mitigative benefits and to safeguard them from damage from natural and human caused disasters.
-Objective 1 4: Ensure that government regulations and requirements exist to protect public safety and 00,000,000,000,000 nronerty Objective 1.5: Maintain plans for the safe evacuation of all vulnerable county residents.
+Objective 1.2: Ensure new development and redevelopment complies with all applicable Federal, State, and local regulations.
+Objective 1.3: Require the protection of natural resources (such as environmentally sensitive lands) to maximize their mitigative benefits and to safeguard them from damage from natural and human caused disasters.
+Objective 1.4: Ensure that government regulations and requirements exist to protect public safety and property.
+Objective 1.5: Maintain plans for the safe evacuation of all vulnerable county residents.
 Objective 1.6: Ensure mitigation measures are effectively incorporated in the comprehensive system of coordination planning, management, and land acquisition.
 Objective 1.7: Employ mitigation strategies such as demolition, reconstruction, acquisition, wind retrofit, flood proofing, and elevation to reduce vulnerability.
 Objective 1.8: Continue to identify potentially vulnerable areas and support smart growth and development in Hardee County.
-Objective 1.9: seek miligation opportunities that reduce economic tosses and promote responsible 00110 PROTECT UNIQUE NATURAL HABITATS AND ECOLOGICAL SYSTEMS THAT NATURALLY MITIGATE GOAL 2: HAZARDS.
+Objective 1.9: Seek mitigation opportunities that reduce economic losses and promote responsible growth GOAL 2: PROTECT UNIQUE NATURAL HABITATS AND ECOLOGICAL SYSTEMS THAT NATURALLY MITIGATE HAZARDS.
 Objective 2.1: Conserve forests, wetlands, and other natural features to maintain the economic, aesthetic, and recreational values.
 Objective 2.2: Acquire, retain, manage, and inventory public lands to provide conservation and related public benefits including hazard mitigation.
 Objective 2.3: Promote the use of agricultural practices that are compatible with the protection of natural systems.
-Objective 2.4 Encourado multiplo uno of forget recourses, where entrepriets to married for Objective 2.4: Encourage multiple use of forest resources, where appropriate, to provide for watershed protection and erosion and maintenance of water quality.
+Objective 2.4: Encourage multiple use of forest resources, where appropriate, to provide for watershed protection and erosion and maintenance of water quality.
 Objective 2.5: Protect and restore the ecological functions of wetland systems to ensure their long- term environmental, economic, and recreational values, including hazard mitigation practices